oxmoei/boundless/README.md

 ### Optional: `.env.broker` with custom enviroment
 `.env.broker` is a custom environment file same as previous `.env` files but with more options to configure, you can also use it but you have to refer to [Deployments](https://docs.beboundless.xyz/developers/smart-contracts/deployments) page to replace contract addresses of each network.
+* I recommend to bypass using it, since you may want to switch between network sometimes.
+It's easier to swap among those above preserved .env files.

 * Create `.env.broker`:
 ```bash